luuck25/System-Design-Resources/Flink.md

     .allowedLateness(Time.minutes(5)) // Keep state alive for 5 extra minutes
     .process(new MyWindowFunction());
 ```

+## Here is the difference between **Watermark Delay** (Bounded Out-Of-Orderness) and **Allowed Lateness** in Apache Flink.

+While both mechanisms handle delayed events, they do so at completely different stages of processing and have drastically different effects on your output.

+### The Short Answer (TL;DR)

+*   **Watermark Delay** makes Flink wait to close the window.
+It delays your initial output so that slightly delayed data is counted as "on time."
+You get exactly **one** accurate result per window.
+*   **Allowed Lateness** happens after the window has already closed.
+It emits the initial result on time, but keeps the window state alive so late data can update the result later.
+You get **multiple** outputs (updates) for the same window.

+---

+### The "Train Departure" Analogy

+Imagine a train scheduled to leave at **12:00 PM**:

+*   **Watermark Delay (5 mins):** The conductor knows passengers are always running late.
+He intentionally waits and doesn't close the doors until **12:05 PM**.
+    *   *Result:* The train leaves 5 minutes late, but everyone gets on the same train.
+(One delayed, but complete, output).

+*   **Allowed Lateness (30 mins):** The doors close and the train leaves at exactly **12:00 PM**.
+However, the station keeps a fleet of fast taxis available until 12:30 PM.
+If you arrive at 12:05, a taxi speeds you to the next station to join the group.
+    *   *Result:* The train leaves perfectly on time.
+But the final headcount at the destination keeps updating as taxis arrive.
+(Initial fast output + multiple subsequent updates).

 ## 4. Side Outputs (The "Dead Letter Queue")

 If an event arrives after the watermark AND after the allowed lateness period, the window state is already deleted to free up memory.
 By default, Flink drops this data.
 Side Outputs allow you to capture these ultra-late events.